LineageOS/lineage_wiki/pages/libvirt-qemu.md

 1. Click `Add Hardware` on the bottom left corner, new window `Add New Virtual Hardware` will appear.
 2. Select `Storage`, select `Disk device` on `Device type` menu, and select `VirtIO` on `Bus type` menu.
 3. Fill in the disk size.
-    {% include alerts/note.html content="Virtual A/B build (default) requires 13 GiB of size for the first disk, and A-only build requires 5 GiB of size for the first disk." %}
+    {% include alerts/note.html content="Virtual A/B build (default) requires 13 GiB of size for the first disk, and non-A/B build requires 5 GiB of size for the first disk." %}
 4. Click `Finish`.
 5. Repeat the above steps, to add disk for storing userdata.
 Minimum size of 2 GiB is recommended.